 - Rotation is set up by commands 40 to 48 (dec).
 On each indicator update the next field of the rotation setup is reported in the second and third words of the floating point output from the indicator.
 The floating point indication date reports what the field data represents.
 To keep up with the rotation changes, the PLC program scan time should be 30 milliseconds or less.
 A command of '0' without rotation setup will report the scale gross weight.
-The commands acknowledge bits are set to the value of '0'. - 2 A command that requests data that is refreshed on every indicator update. - 3 Toggling between commands 1 and 2 will allow the PLC to control the rotation field change. - 4 Only 4 characters of a string field are reported; the PLC must process the data as a string value. - A command that request a specific value; as long as the request is in the command word to the indicator no other data will be reported by the indicator. - 6 A command that requires a floating point value be in the second and third word when the command is sent to the indicator.
+The commands acknowledge bits are set to the value of '0'. - 2 A command that requests data that is refreshed on every indicator update. - Toggling between commands 1 and 2 will allow the PLC to control the rotation field change. - 4 Only 4 characters of a string field are reported; the PLC must process the data as a string value. - 5 A command that request a specific value; as long as the request is in the command word to the indicator no other data will be reported by the indicator. - 6 A command that requires a floating point value be in the second and third word when the command is sent to the indicator.
 If the command is successful the returned floating point value will equal the value sent to the indicator. - A command that will not report back a value; the floating point data from the indicator will be zero. - The message display commands will cause messages to be displayed on the indicator display above the soft key prompts; this is limited to 20 characters.
 The message display commands cause a value to be written to shared data PD0119; PD0119 values can be use by Task Expert applications.
-The command 81 to 87 (dec) will initiate the message events.
+The command 81 to 87 (dec) will initiate the

+- message events.
 Command 81will cause the characters in shared data AW0101 to be displayed and PD0119 will be set to '1'.
 Command 82 = display AW0102 and PD0119 = '2'.
 Command 83' = display AW0103 and PD0119 = '3'.
 Command 84 display AW0104 and PD0119 = '4'.
 Command 85 = display AW0105 and PD0119 = '5'.
 Command 86 = start Prompt sequence, PD0119 = '6' and XC0134 = '1'.
 Command = display PD0118 and PD0119 = '7'.
-Command 80 (dec) will remove the message display.

-- 9 If shared data classes pl, ds, Il, nt, ce, zr, ct, cm, xs, cs, dp, wk, ao, rp, or dc are changed by the PLC this command (160 dec) will trigger the changes into effect.
-Shared data is not available with the AB-RIO, DeviceNet and Modbus TCP. - 10 A command that can only be used with the IND560 Fill. - If Fill-560 is not installed in the terminal, this command can be used to access the corresponding Shared Data field incorporated into a custom TaskExpert program.
+Command 80 (dec) will remove the message display. - If shared data classes pl, ds, Il, nt, ce, zr, ct, cm, xs, cs, dp, wk, ao, rp, or dc are changed by the PLC this command (160 dec) will trigger the changes into effect.
+Shared data is not available with Modbus TCP. - 10 A command that can only be used with the IND500x Fill. - 11 If Fill-500x is not installed in the terminal, this command can be used to access the corresponding Shared Data field incorporated into a custom TaskExpert program. - Target Apply is used to load Target Values from Shared Data to Active Values. in Active Values, Target Apply can be used to update Active Value display.
+Apply Target can be used in Manual Filling, OverUnder, Basic Auto Filling when Latching is disabled.
+Apply Target can also be used in Advanced Auto Filling, Drum Filling and Basic Auto Filling when Latching is enabled if Filling is ready after Aborted.

-B.1.1.1.
+B.2.
 Floating Point Command Examples